-60 Spanish Art Words for a Colorful Vocabulary
+80 Art Words in Spanish for a Colorful Vocabulary [With Audio]

 Art soothes the senses, offers peace in troubled times and challenges us to see the world through the eyes of another.

-It really is a universal language—so getting some Spanish art words into your conversational skill set is a super idea.
+It really is a universal language—so getting some art words in Spanish into your conversational skill set is a super idea.